johnwaugh1/TechTidings/CODE_OF_CONDUCT.md

 -----------------

 Examples of behavior that contribute to a positive environment include:
-  ✅ **Being respectful** and welcoming to all contributors ✅ Using **inclusive** and thoughtful language
+*   **Being respectful** and welcoming to all contributors
+*   Using **inclusive** and thoughtful language
-  ✅ Respecting different viewpoints and experiences
+*   Respecting different viewpoints and experiences
-  ✅ Gracefully accepting constructive criticism
+*   Gracefully accepting constructive criticism
-  ✅ Focusing on what is best for the community and project
+*   Focusing on what is best for the community and project

-Examples of unacceptable behavior include:🚫 Harassment, insults, or derogatory comments🚫 Trolling, personal or political attacks🚫 Publishing others' private information without consent🚫 Any conduct that is discriminatory or exclusionary
+Examples of unacceptable behavior include:
+*   Harassment, insults, or derogatory comments
+*   Trolling, personal or political attacks
+*   Publishing others' private information without consent
+*   Any conduct that is discriminatory or exclusionary

 **Enforcement Responsibilities**
 --------------------------------